Hebrew calendar: Weeks

-Names of weekdays

-The names for the days of the week are simply the day number within the week, with Shabbat being the seventh day.
 In Hebrew, these names may be abbreviated using the numerical value of the Hebrew letters, for example יום א׳ (Day 1, or Yom Rishon (יום ראשון)):

-The names of the days of the week are modeled on the seven days mentioned in the creation story.
+The names of the days of the week are modeled on the seven days mentioned in the Genesis creation account.
 For example, Genesis 1:8 "...
 And there was evening and there was morning, a second day" corresponds to Yom Sheni meaning "second day".
 (However, for days 1, 6, and 7 the modern name differs slightly from the version in Genesis.)

 The seventh day, Shabbat, as its Hebrew name indicates, is a day of rest in Judaism.
 In Talmudic Hebrew, the word Shabbat (שַׁבָּת) can also mean "week", so that in ritual liturgy a phrase like "Yom Reviʻi beShabbat" means "the fourth day in the week".

 Days of week of holidays

+Jewish holidays can only fall on the weekdays shown in the following table:

-The period from 1 Adar (or Adar II, in leap years) to 29 Marcheshvan contains all of the festivals specified in the Bible (Pesach, Shavuot, Rosh Hashanah, Yom Kippur, Sukkot, and Shemini Atzeret).
-This period is fixed, during which no adjustments are made.
-As a result, these holidays can only fall on the weekdays shown in the following table:
+The period from 1 Adar (or Adar II, in leap years) to 29 Marcheshvan contains all of the festivals specified in the Bible (Purim, Passover, Shavuot, Rosh Hashanah, Yom Kippur, Sukkot, and Shemini Atzeret).
+The lengths of months in this period are fixed, meaning that the day of week of Passover dictates the day of week of the other Biblical holidays.
+However, the lengths of the months of Marcheshvan and Kislev can each vary by a day (due to the Rosh Hashanah postponement rules which are used to adjust the year length).
+As a result, the holidays falling after Marcheshvan (starting with Chanukah) can fall on multiple days for a given row of the table.

-There are additional rules in the Hebrew calendar to prevent certain holidays from falling on certain days of the week.
-(See Rosh Hashanah postponement rules, below.)
-These rules are implemented by adding an extra day to Marcheshvan (making it 30 days long) or by removing one day from Kislev (making it 29 days long).
-Accordingly, a common Hebrew calendar year can have a length of 353, 354 or 355 days, while a leap Hebrew calendar year can have a length of 383, 384 or 385 days.
+A common mnemonic is "לא אד"ו ראש, ולא בד"ו פסח", meaning: "Rosh HaShana cannot be on Sunday, Wednesday or Friday, and Passover cannot be on Monday, Wednesday or Friday" with each day's numerical equivalent, in gematria, is used, such that א' = 1 = Sunday, and so forth.
+From this rule, every other date can be calculated by adding weeks and days until that date's possible day of the week can be derived.